 SM conceived of the study, participated in molecular genetic studies and in statistical analyses and drafted the manuscript.
 MT participated in the design of the study, participated in molecular genetic studies and helped to draft the manuscript.
 UA participated in statistical analyses and helped to draft the manuscript.
 GC carried out the molecular genetic studies.
 MM participated in the design of the study and participated in S-locus characterization.
 FS participated in the design of the molecular genetic studies.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 1:Table S1.
-Information on the level of admixture in groups defined with the Structure software.
+Additional file 1:.
 Proportion of membership of each pre-defined population in each of the three clusters (results from one run of Structure on the complete dataset).
 Colors (green, red and blue) refer to Figure 2.
 (DOC 26 KB)